 - Whether your proposal is novel, including whether it has already been undertaken or whether your study is already on-going within Pfizer.

-The Grant Committee will assess eligible Expressions of Interest in the following areas:
+The Grant Committee will assess eligible applications in the following areas:

 - The strength of the proposal, including the ability of the team(s) to deliver the work, and the suitability of their research environment.